 About Pigeon River School

 The Pigeon River campus is a National Wildlife Federation Certified Wildlife Habitat.
-Students can learn in the fresh air in the school’s outdoor classroom, take a hike through the woods or discover nature in one of the large garden areas.
+Students can learn in the fresh air in the school’s outdoor classroom, take a hike through the woods, or discover nature in one of the large garden areas.
 Students can join the school’s ‘Green Gang,’ an environmental club that focuses on sustaining our earth.
 Club members also help to maintain the school gardens.
-Other after school activities include Student Council, Photography club, and Spanish club.
+Other after-school activities include the Student Council, Photography Club, and Spanish Club.

-Pigeon River Elementary School is conveniently located next door the Pigeon River Rec Center that offers before and after school child care.
+Pigeon River Elementary School is conveniently located next to the Pigeon River Recreation Center, which offers before- and after-school child care.

 School Hours